The Hills Have Eyes Part II: Production

-The Hills Have Eyes Part II was shot cheaply in 1983.
-Production was ceased due to lack of money.
+The Hills Have Eyes Part II was shot, on a very low budget, in 1983.
+The production ceased prematurely due to a lack of funding.

 Reception

 Critical response

-The Hills Have Eyes Part II received unanimously negative reviews from critics.
+The Hills Have Eyes Part II received negative reviews from critics.
 AllMovie called it "atrocious".
-Review aggregator Rotten Tomatoes gives the film a score of 0% based on reviews from 7 critics and a rating of 3.00 out of 10.
+Review aggregator Rotten Tomatoes gives the film a score of 13% based on reviews from 8 critics and a rating of 3.30 out of 10.
 Variety staff wrote in their review: "From then on, it's dull, formula terror pic cliches, with one attractive teenager after another picked off by the surviving cannibals."